Albin-Tenghagen/The-Fellowship-of-the-Code-Flood-checker/Documentation/HARDWARE_SRS.md

 -  Use secure, encrypted, communication protocols when communicating to the database

-- Use encrypted communication between units.

 - be modular (make libraries)

+- measure values from sensors every 30 minutes.

-- measure values from sensors every 100 millisecond under 5 seconds, and then pause for 30 minutes and then measure again.
+- measure the values from the water pressure sensor 50 times with 100 milliseconds in between the measuringpoints and then calculates a average value.

-### 2.3 Hardware Requirements

-## 3. External Interface Requirements

-### 3.1 User Interface

-### 3.2 Hardware Interface

-### 3.3 Software Interface